 You will be asked phone interview questions that explore your ability to perform the job.
 Prepare your interview answers carefully.
 View common phone interview questions with sample interview answers including:

 Make some notes of how to answer these phone interview questions.
 The aim is not to memorize them but to feel comfortable with your interview answers.

 You may be asked some behavioral interview questions.
 Be prepared with good examples of how you demonstrated the skills required in this position in your previous jobs.

 For example if the position requires good customer service skills, prepare an example of when you went the extra mile for a customer, jot down some notes to keep in your preparation portfolio.

-Prepare a few questions to ask the interviewer
+6. Prepare telephone interview questions to ask the interviewer

 The interviewer is likely to ask "Do you have any questions for me?"